Miss Universe 1957

-Miss Universe 1957 was the sixth Miss Universe pageant, held at the Long Beach Municipal Auditorium in Long Beach, California, the United States, on 19 July 1957.
+Miss Universe 1957 was the sixth Miss Universe pageant, held at the Long Beach Municipal Auditorium in Long Beach, California, on 19 July 1957.

 Gladys Zender of Peru won the contest, and was crowned by Carol Morris of the United States.
 Zender was the first representative of Peru to win the contest.

 After her win, it was revealed that Zender was only seventeen years old, five months under the contest's minimum age requirement of eighteen.
 Pageant officials decided that she could keep the crown after they were told she was considered to be eighteen in her country due to an old custom explained to them by the then-Peruvian ambassador to the United States, Fernando Berckemeyer Pazos.

 Contestants from thirty-two countries and territories competed in the pageant.
 It was hosted by Bob Russell for the sixth time.